jestjs/jest/docs/SetupAndTeardown.md

 ## One-Time Setup

 In some cases, you only need to do setup once, at the beginning of a file.
 This can be especially bothersome when the setup is asynchronous, so you can't do it inline.
-Jest provides `beforeAll` and `afterAll` to handle this situation.
+Jest provides `beforeAll` and `afterAll` hooks to handle this situation.

-For example, if both `initializeCityDatabase` and `clearCityDatabase` returned promises, and the city database could be reused between tests, we could change our test code to:
+For example, if both `initializeCityDatabase()` and `clearCityDatabase()` returned promises, and the city database could be reused between tests, we could change our test code to:

 ```js
 beforeAll(() => {